pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

         % As this is special projection, it needs 5 rows of pixel data (needs run_id)
         % rather then the standard projection, which takes 4 rows. pix   = bg_data.proj.transform_pix_to_img(data(1:5,:)); % you may define your own
-        % complex transformation to convert pixels in Cry
+        % complex transformation to convert pixels from Crystal Cartesian coordinates to
+        % image coordinates, but here you have your projection already defined to do that.

         % interpolate background signal on the pixels coordinates expressed
         % in instrument coordinate system.